Jeremy Hunt says now is the moment for growth as he signals tax cuts

 “We’ll have to wait to see what the Government says in its autumn statement.
 What I want to see is a serious plan for growth,” he told broadcasters during a visit to Scotland.

-Elsewhere in the Telegraph interview, Mr Hunt insisted he would stand as an MP at the next election, despite speculation that he could quit.
+Elsewhere in the Telegraph interview, Mr Hunt said he would stand as an MP at the next election, despite speculation that he could quit.

 The Liberal Democrats are eyeing the Surrey seat he will contest.